isc-projects/bind9/doc/arm/reference.rst

    is disabled.

-   The minimum value, ``0``, causes a cached (stale) RRset to be immediately returned if it is available while still attempting to refresh the data in cache.
+   The minimum value, ``0``, causes a cached (stale) RRset to be immediately returned if it is available, while still attempting to refresh the data in cache.

    When this option is enabled, the only supported value in the current version of BIND 9 is ``0``.
-Non-zero values generate a warning message, and are treated as ``0``.
+Non-zero values generate a warning message and are treated as ``0``.

 .. namedconf:statement:: stale-cache-enable